Seth Maness: St. Louis Cardinals

-The St. Louis Cardinals selected Maness in the 11th round of the 2011 MLB draft, and he signed with them.
+The St. Louis Cardinals drafted Maness in the 11th round, with the 350th overall selection, of the 2011 Major League Baseball draft, and he signed with them.

-Maness started his professional career with the Batavia Muckdogs of the Class A-Short Season New York–Penn League.
-After appearing in the All-Star Game, the Cardinals promoted him to the Palm Beach Cardinals of the Class A-Advanced Florida State League.
-He finished the season with the Quad Cities River Bandits of the Class A Midwest League.
+Maness started his professional career with the Batavia Muckdogs of the Low-A New York–Penn League.
+After appearing in the All-Star Game, the Cardinals promoted him to the Palm Beach Cardinals of the High-A Florida State League.
+Maness finished the season with the Quad Cities River Bandits of the Single-A Midwest League.

 Maness is noted for his control: in 169 2/3 innings pitched in 2012, he allowed only ten walks.
 Maness was named to the Texas League postseason All-Star team in 2012.
 On November 30, 2012, Maness was named the Cardinals' Minor League Pitcher of the Year.
-His efforts on the mound helped Double A Springfield as they were named Minor League Team of the Year by Baseball America.
+His efforts on the mound helped the Double-A Springfield Cardinals as they were named Minor League Team of the Year by Baseball America.
 On April 29, 2013, Maness was called up to the major leagues due to the Cardinals' struggling bullpen.

 Maness made his MLB debut on May 3.
 He pitched one inning in his debut, against the Milwaukee Brewers at Miller Park in the eighth inning, giving up no hits, and getting three consecutive groundouts (the third out hit to him) for his debut, following the seventh inning debut of Carlos Martinez who was brought up earlier that day.
 On May 15, 2013, he became the first Cardinal rookie pitcher since 1900 with three relief wins in his first five major league appearances.
 In 66 games with St. Louis, Maness went 5–2 with 15 holds, 1 save and a 2.32 ERA, striking out 35 in 62 innings.
 He led the team in ERA.